phronmophobic/blog/markdown/html-tax.md

 Choosing a representation that makes a good IR also has the benefit that it reduces our risk of choosing the wrong format.
 Since an intermediate representation is already suited for translation, it means we can easily switch to a better format should the need arise.

+Since our IR will be used for tooling we will desire to be able to generically manipulate and inspect the format.
+Transformations and inspection should be achievable without a web browser.
+Examples of inspection and transformation

+* Generically walk elements and sub elements
+* Produce images from format
+* Get layout information of elements and subelements
+* determine which event handlers would be triggered by which events

 <!-- # Conclusion -->

+The problem isn't react, javascript, or xml. it's really about working directly `<div>` and `<span>`.
+It's ok if `<div>`s and `<span>`s come out the other end.
+It's not that html is impossible to use, it just thatHtml is just really difficult to build on top of.Html is an unnecessary tax that  eats up time and energy that could otherwise be better spent.